AInoob3202/GSoC-proposal/README.md

 - **Better Performance:** Abandon inefficient approaches and use new features of NumPy 2.0 to do better
 - **Ecosystem:** PyTorch/TensorFlow 2.x now require NumPy 2.0 compatibility
 - **Security:** Critical vulnerabilities in older NumPy versions (CVE-2023-52425)
-- **Support on GPU:** New features accelerate GPU efficiency that we must focus on
+- **Support on GPU:** New features increase GPU efficiency that we must focus on

 ### Goals
 - Core API migration(considering both removals and new features)